cftgithub/crystalCollector/README.md

 To create a fun and interactive math game designed with jQuery.

 ### How the app works:
-   * There will be four crystals displayed as buttons on the page.
+   * There are four crystals displayed on the page.

-   * The player will be shown a random number at the start of the game.
+   * The player will be shown a random number at the start of the game (Points to Win).

-   * When the player clicks on a crystal, it will add a specific amount of points to the player's total score.
+   * When the player clicks on a crystal, a specific amount of points will be added to the player's total score (Crystal Points Collected).
      * Your game will hide this amount until the player clicks a crystal.
      * When they do click one, update the player's score counter.